uber/athenadriver/README.md

 ### Type Loss for map, struct, array etc

 One of Athena Go SDK's limitations is the type information could be lost after querying.
-I think there are two reasons for this type infromation loss.
+I think there are two reasons for this type information loss.

 The first reason is Athena SDK doesn't provide the full type information for complex type data.
 It assumes the application developers know the data schema and should take the responsibility of data serialization.